Freital East-Possendorf railway line: In service with the Deutsche Reichsbahn until the end of the Second World War

 Coal transport declined as Windberg reserves depleted, with the last shafts closing in 1930.
 Traffic on the Windbergbahn fell to a minimum.
 A bus service on Bundesstraße 170, established in 1919, drew rush-hour passengers, but Sunday excursions remained popular.

 From 1933, the Deutsche Reichsbahn used combustion railcars for off-peak services, discontinued in mid-1934 for unspecified reasons.

 World War II restricted excursion traffic, with Sunday trains halted in 1943.
 The 1944 timetable listed only two-weekday train pairs, with no Sunday service.

-On August 24, 1944, an air raid targeted the Rhenania-Ossag oil plant in Freital-Birkigt, missing it but causing significant civilian casualties and damaging the railway station.

 After the Second World War

 Windbergbahn traffic resumed on May 14, 1945, primarily for commuters, with one Sunday train pair.
 The lightly used Kleinnaundorf–Possendorf section was dismantled on April 20, 1951, to supply materials for the Berlin Outer Ring.
 The S33 rails were reused for the Frose–Quedlinburg line and replaced with S49 rails.

 As an arch railway in the service of SDAG Wismut

 In 1952, Wismut AG built an ore processing plant in Coschütz, enriching uranium ore from Saxony and Thuringia for Soviet export.
 Freight traffic on the Windbergbahn surged, with uphill ore trains from Freital-Potschappel divided at Freital-Birkigt and hauled by two steam locomotives.

-Between 1950 and 1952, VEB Steinkohlenwerk Freital sank two shafts at Dresden-Gittersee, operational by 1956, boosting freight traffic.
-In 1957, the Dresden Regional Railway Authority sought to end passenger services to prioritize uranium transport.
-On November 9, 1957, the last passenger trains ran between Dresden and Kleinnaundorf.

 The ore plant closed in 1965, shifting loads downhill.
 Coal from Gittersee became the primary cargo.
 From 1968, Wismut AG extracted uranium-bearing coal and transported it to Crossen and Seelingstädt.
 A Pneumant tyre factory, built on the former ore plant site, became a key customer.
 Freight to Kleinnaundorf ended in 1967, with the Dresden-Gittersee–Kleinnaundorf line dismantled by students in 1972–1974.

-On March 8, 1979, Professor Hans-Ullrich Sandig applied for listed status for the Windbergbahn.
-On April 10, 1980, the entire route to Possendorf was listed as a cultural monument in the GDR.

-On July 20, 1980, the AG Windbergbahn formed within the German Model Railway Association, restoring the Dresden-Gittersee station to its 1916 condition by 1985 and establishing a history exhibition in 1988, reviving public interest.

 Due to deposit depletion, Wismut's Gittersee mines were set to close in 1989.
 In May 1987, the GDR Politburo planned a silicon plant for semiconductor production, using trichlorosilane delivered via the Windbergbahn from Nünchritz.
 The project halted on November 3, 1989, with the GDR's fall.

 Freight transport for Coschütz/Gittersee customers ended on December 30, 1993.